Cuquío: Municipal presidents

+Geography

 Geology

 The municipality consists of land belonging to the Tertiary and Quaternary periods, composed of sedimentary rocks, alluvial, residual and lacustrine soils.

 Climate

 The climate of the municipality is considered semi-dry, with dry winter and spring, and semi-warm with mild winter.
-The average annual temperature is 64.22° F (17.9° C), and has an average annual rainfall of 839.5 millimeters, with rainfall in June, July and August.
+The average annual temperature is 64.22 °F (17.9 °C), and has an average annual rainfall of 839.5 millimeters, with rainfall in June, July and August.

 The prevailing winds are heading North to South.
 The average number of days with frost per year is 7.6.

 Hydrography

 This region belongs to the Lerma-Chapala-Santiago hydrological basin, Juchipila-Bolaños sub-basin, Río Verde and Grande Belén.

 Its main stream is the Río Verde (Green River).
 It has streams of permanent flow: Atenguillo; flow streams only in the rainy season: Los Gigantes, Contla, Achichilco, Zapote, Ocotic, Blanco, Grande, El Salto, Garza (Heron), Pera (Pear) and Los Hornos.

 Its main reservoirs are Los Gigantes, González, and Cuacuala dams.